Cro Release History

 Add Cro::HTTP::Middleware module, with a range of roles to simplify the implementation of middleware.
 These include

-HTTP method to the default set of those accepted by the request parser, add apatch
+PATCHHTTP method to the default set of those accepted by the request parser, add apatchmethod to Cro::HTTP::Client, and apatchfunction to Cro::HTTP::Router

 Support creation of inter-service links when stubbing a service in the Cro web tool